KittenBot/learn-kittenbot/docs/sugar/sugar_44keytouchkeyboard.md

 ## Program 1-Complete program

-Cyclically read the keys pressed by the touch, and display the key values on the dot matrix of the color screen.<br />Note: The type of the value of the key position read by the program is a string, which cannot be compared with a number
+Cyclically read the keys pressed by the touch, and display the key values on the dot matrix of the color screen.

+Note: The type of the value of the key position read by the program is a string, which cannot be compared with a number

 <img src="https://learn.kittenbot.cn/2024md_pic/blocksPng-1710142968221.png" alt="blocksPng-1710142968221" style="zoom: 67%;" />

 ## Program 2-Complete Program

 Implement complete password lock function, enter password in order, finally press # to end, compare with set password, if successful, display screen as green
 <img src="https://learn.kittenbot.cn/2024md_pic/blocksPng-1710143987083.png" alt="blocksPng-1710143987083" style="zoom:50%;" />